nopnop2002/Arduino-STM32-CAN/README.md

 # Arduino-STM32-CAN
-Can Example for Arduino Core STM32.
+Can communication example for Arduino Core STM32.

 # Hardware requirements